 This doesn’t mean you have to exist on kale and kale alone.
 (Anything can be taken too far!)
 It means finding ways to embrace generous portions of veggies at most eating occasions.
 If you don’t like kale, don’t force yourself to eat it!
 Maybe you’d like spinach or broccoli or zucchini or Brussels sprouts or cauliflower or a number of other veggies in the plant kingdom.
 The idea is to eat a range of them so you benefit from the spectrum of nutrients that the variety will supply.

-Aside from veggies, the plant universe includes fruits, beans, nuts, seeds, and oils and butters made from these foods.
+Aside from vegetables, the plant universe includes fruits, beans, nuts, seeds, and oils and butters made from these foods.
 It’s clear these foods are good for you and the planet.

 Yes, you read that right!
 Sure, you get plenty of fresh gems in the perimeter, but there are also wholesome finds in just about every aisle in the center.
 It’s time to stop hating on packaged foods and recognize that eating clean doesn’t mean giving up convenience.
 It means choosing more minimally processed foods, like: canned chickpeas; canned tuna; canned tomatoes and jarred, no-added sugar tomato sauce; whole grains, like old fashioned oats, quinoa, and brown rice; and the list goes on.
 Even produce can come in a package: boxed or bagged salad greens; frozen fruits and veggies; and dried, unsweetened fruits are some fine examples.
 Don’t worry that your food comes in a package or has an ingredient list; just try to choose packaged foods with more real food ingredients.